aimms/how-to/examples/functional/pivot-table.rst

    :keywords: GUI, Pivot Table
    :description: In this example, the use of the pivot table is illustrated.

-Direct download AIMMS Project :download:`Pivot%20Table <https://download.aimms.com/aimms/download/examples/Pivot%20Table.zip>`
+Direct download AIMMS Project :download:`PivotTable.zip <https://download.aimms.com/aimms/download/examples/PivotTable.zip>`

 Go to the example on GitHub:
 https://github.com/aimms/examples/tree/master/Functional%20Examples/Pivot%20Table